DataMa-Solutions/docs/core_app/header/recent_features.md

 ---
 title: Recent features
-description: Once we made important changes on DataMa, discover our new recent features on this link
+description: Once we made important changes on Datama, discover our new recent features on this link
 layout: page
 scope: shiny
 ---

-> Once we made important changes on DataMa, discover our **new recent features** on this link:
+> Once we made important changes on Datama, discover our **new recent features** on this link:

 [News]({{site.url}}/{{site.baseurl}}/news)